Awards and Grants

 Every year, AACUSS distributes five awards during the AACUSS Conference.
 To find more information on awards, or nominate someone click on the award of interest below.
-The nomination deadline for all awards is May 3rd, 2019.
+The nomination deadline for all awards was May 3rd, 2019.
 Please check back in Winter 2020 for next year’s award nominations.

 AACUSS Award of MeritInitiated in 1984, the Award of Merit is the highest honour the Association gives to one of its members.
 Presented at the annual AACUSS Conference, the Award of Merit is in recognition of the following: significant achievement and distinguished contribution to the development and promotion of Student Services in the Atlantic Region and active participation within the Association itself.
 Active participation is defined as long-standing attendance at annual AACUSS conferences, facilitating workshops, giving presentations and/or serving on the AACUSS Executive.
 The Award is based on merit and, therefore, may not be presented every year.

 AACUSS Award for Excellence in Student ServicesThe AACUSS Award for Excellence in Student Services is given annually to a member of AACUSS or a member’s department that has demonstrated excellence over the previous year.
 Excellence or exceptional service which would qualify for this award may be demonstrated through the development of a new initiative beneficial to student life directly or indirectly; through the creative use of human or material resources; or through collaboration between the institution and local community that has enhanced the quality of student life or development.

 Carol's CreedCarol’s Creed is an annual award, established in 2003, in recognition and remembrance of the outstanding dedication to Canadian Student Services by Carol Jordan, longtime member of the University of New Brunswick .
 This award recognizes a student services professional who has shown “infectious enthusiasm” for the profession of services to students through a commitment to health, well being, love and laughter in their connection with students and colleagues on a personal level.